The top 10 mobile games of summer 2026 on Android and iOS

 1. Zenless Zone Zero — the most stylish gacha of 2026

 HoYoverse has struck again, but this time it's different.
-Where Genshin plays the card of the contemplative open world, ZZZ sends out some fast-paced beat'em up action in a cyberpunk/urban universe who has its own identity.
-And frankly, a year after its release, the game has only gotten better.
+Where Genshin plays the card of the contemplative open world, ZZZ sends out some intense beat'em up action in a cyberpunk/urban universe who has its own identity.
+And frankly, a year after its release, the game has only improved.

 Version 2.1 "The Impending Crash of Waves" lands on July 16 with a new beach area — Sailume Bay — and a Fantasy Resort to explore.
-Two new S-Rank agents (Yuzuha Ukinami and Alice Thymefield), a Bangboo PvP auto-battler, and a revamped fishing system.
-It's the big summer update and it's awesome.
+Two new S-Rank agents (Yuzuha Ukinami and Alice Thymefield), a Bangboo PvP auto-battler, and a revised fishing system.
+It's the big summer update and it delivers.

 On the performance side, it's rather well optimized on mobile compared to the competition.
 On a Snapdragon 8 Gen 3 or an A17 Pro, it runs at nearly constant 60 fps on medium-high settings.
 The combat animations remain incredibly smooth even on modest configurations.